front-end-foundations/session1/readme.md

 In order to extend Sublime Text you need to install [Package Control](https://packagecontrol.io/) first.
 Once installed you can take advantage of a large assortment of [packages](https://packagecontrol.io/browse/popular).

 (Note that in NYU labs, configuration changes are not saved after restart.
-You should only install Package Control, Emmet and any other Packages that might be useful to you _on your own computer_.)
+You should only install Package Control, Emmet and any other Packages that might be useful to you _on your own computer_.) -->

-### Developer Tools in the Browser
+## Developer Tools

 Open the folder (`cmd-o`) `session1` in the text editor and then open `box-model-inspector/index.html` in Chrome.
 Right click on any text and choose `Inspect`.